-I was spending a week visiting family in Cyprus (which you can read all about here), and we spent a night over in the stunning and magical Kyrenia which is part of the Turkish Republic of Northern Cyprus.
+I was spending a week visiting family in Cyprus and we spent a night over in the stunning and magical Kyrenia which is part of the Turkish Republic of Northern Cyprus.

 How to Get There